open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 An ODST and ODST Sergeant is equipped with an M7 SMG and M9 Grenades.

-Any ODST may replace its M7 SMG with any of the following: M6 Pistol, M90 Shotgun, BR55 Service Rifle, or an MA5 Assault Rifle.
+Any ODST may replace its M7 SMG with one of the following: M6 Pistol, M90 Shotgun, BR55 Service Rifle, or an MA5 Assault Rifle.
 One ODST may replace its M7 SMG with one of the following: M41 Rocket Launcher or SRS99 Sniper Rifle.

 -----